faust1s/faust1s/README.md

 ## Hi, i'm Faustas 👋

-Software developer based in Norway.
+Software Developer based in Norway.

 I turn ideas into fully built products from zero to production.